Fast Food Nation (film): Plot

 Amber and Cindy are visited by Cindy's brother Pete, who encourages Amber to leave town and start a real career.
 Amber eventually meets a group of young activists, Andrew, Alice, and Paco, who plan to liberate cattle from Uni-Globe as their first act of rebellion.
 They proceed to sneak up to a holding pen at the plant, but after breaking down the fence, they are shocked that the cattle make no attempt to leave.
 Upon hearing the police, they retreat and contemplate why the cattle decided to stay in confinement.

-Raul, his love interest Sylvia, and Sylvia's sister Coco are illegal immigrants from Mexico, trying to make it in Colorado.
-They all go to Uni-Globe in hopes of finding a job – Raul becomes a cleaner, while Coco works on a meat processing conveyor belt.
+Raúl, his love interest Sylvia, and Sylvia's sister Coco are illegal immigrants from Mexico, trying to make it in Colorado.
+They all go to Uni-Globe in hopes of finding a job – Raúl becomes a cleaner, while Coco works on a meat processing conveyor belt.
 Sylvia, however, cannot take the environment, and instead finds a job as a hotel maid.
 Coco develops a drug habit, and begins an affair with her exploitative superior, Mike.

-In a work accident, a friend of Raul's falls in a machine, and his leg is mangled.
-Raul, attempting to save him, falls and is injured.
-At the hospital, Sylvia is told that Raul was on amphetamines at work.
-Because Raul is now unable to work, Sylvia has sex with Mike in order to find a job at Uni-Globe.
-She ends up working on the "kill floor."
+In a work accident, a friend of Raúl's falls in a machine, and his leg is mangled.
+Raúl, attempting to save him, falls and is injured.
+At the hospital, Sylvia is told that Raúl was on amphetamines at work.
+Because Raúl is now unable to work, Sylvia has sex with Mike in order to find a job at Uni-Globe.
+She ends up working on the "kill floor.”
+As she makes her way through the floor, she sees multiple cows being slaughtered and butchered.
+Realizing that this is her life now, Sylvia breaks down in tears as she begins her new job.